OluwaninsolaAO/genomics-africa/members.md

 To Add yourself to the members table: in the data directory you need to add yourself to the members.yml file:

-- github: markdunning
+- github: babasaraky
-  name: Mark Dunning
+  name: Umar Ahmad
-  institute: Sheffield University Bioinformatics Core
+  institute: Molecular Genetics Informatics, Bauchi State University
-  email: m.j.dunning@sheffield.ac.uk
+  email: babasaraki@yahoo.co.uk
 -->